 Powered by Google Cloud Platform and its 22 global data centers.
 Everything is interconnected over their premium tier network, designed to minimize distance and hops, resulting in fast and secure transport of your data.

-This setup is far superior than your average budget host, who will be running Apache + MySQL in a non-isolated environment, which is slower than NGINX + MariaDB.
+This setup is far superior to your average budget host, who will be running Apache + MySQL in a non-isolated environment, which is slower than NGINX + MariaDB.

 I am not going to go overboard with the performance testing, since as I mentioned above, this is not the be-all and end-all, but just one of several deciding factors when choosing a host.